HomeChecklists › Costing & Finance

 Owner, date, and cadence: what closes all 12 points

-AI sustains the cadence: forecasting and alerts turn data the POS already generates into timely signals.
-Without cadence, even the best checklist becomes a dead document in a drawer.
-Price is the item almost everyone puts first and that in this checklist goes last: it activates only if the 12 previous points are already closed and margin is still short.
-Raising prices without closing structure, food cost, waste, and purchasing costs up to 9% of traffic and recovers zero margin.
-This last item's 'done' criterion is different: not a fixed threshold but a sequence condition — the others closed — plus a method: AI scenarios on low-elasticity dishes, crossing mix and competitor pricing.
+Strip out the cadence and even the best checklist ends up as a dead document in a drawer.
+Price is the item almost every restaurateur reaches for first, and in this checklist it goes dead last: it activates only if the other 12 points are closed and margin is still short.
+Raising prices without closing structure, food cost, waste, and purchasing costs up to 9% of traffic, without recovering real margin.
+This last item's done criterion is different: not a fixed threshold but a sequence condition (the other eleven closed) plus a method that runs AI scenarios on low-elasticity dishes against the sales mix and competitor pricing.
 Done this way, the adjustment caps the traffic drop at 4%.
-Diego F. Parra repeats it in every Masterestaurant engagement: price is the last checklist item, not the first.
-The only action for today is to run the other 11 and keep this one locked until there truly is no other lever left.
+Diego F. Parra repeats it in every Masterestaurant engagement: price is the last checklist item, never the first.
+Today's only action is to run the other eleven and keep this one locked.

 ✦ AI applied